pay-theory/payment-components/README.md

 The Pay Theory Web SDK is a set of fields and components that can be used to collect payment information to tokenize and create payment methods or payments.

-For more information on Pay Theory, visit [docs.paytheory.com](https://docs.paytheory.com).
+For documentation on the SDK, visit [docs.paytheory.com](https://docs.paytheory.com).

 ## License